brwnj/cu_projects/README.md

 * per sample means appended to the DESeq output
 * send more of the deseq output and qc including pca and clustering

 ==============================================================================
 Jacobsen; Human; ChIP-Seq
 ==============================================================================

-To elucidate endogenous binding sites for progesterone receptor-A (PRA) we used three different breast cancer cell sublines of T47D cells; PR-negative cells (Y cells), cells that constitutively express PRA (YA cells) and cells that inducibly express PRA upon treatment with ponA (YiA cells).
-These cells were treated with vehicle (EtOH), Progesterone (P4), or an anti-progestin (ZK).
-We wish to examine the binding of PR to DNA in the absence of any ligand (EtOH), the presence of progesterone (P4), or the presence of anti-progestin (ZK).
-Labels for the samples are as follows: Y+EtOH YA+EtOH YA+P4 YA+ZK
-(1 hour treatment) YA+ZK (24 hour treatment) YiA+EtOH YiA+ponA+EtOH
-(cells induced to express PRA) YiA+ponA+ZK (1 hour) YiA+ponA+ZK
-(24 hour treatment) YiA+ponA+P4 While the cell sublines are different, the two PRA+ cells should be similar with regard to PR binding to target sequences.
-For example, YA+EtOH should be similar to YiA+ponA+EtOH, YA+P4 should be similar to YiA+ponA+P4, YA+ZK 1h is similar to YiA+PonA+ZK 1h, YiA EtOH is similar to Y EtOH etc. One caveat is that because PRA is inducibly expressed in YiA cells, the cells may "leak" and express some PRA (even in the sample only treated with EtOH).
-Is it possible to analyze the samples first as replicates then in singlicate?

 YA+EtOH & YiA+ponA+EtOH
 YA+P4 & YiA+ponA+P4